seanhess/web-view/README.md

   button (border 1) "Click Me"
 ```

-Re-use styles as Haskell functions instead of naming CSS classes.
+Leverage the full power of Haskell functions for reuse, instead of relying on CSS.

 ```haskell
 header = bold